JaccovanWijk/Rush-Hour/images/README.md

 # Images

-This folder contains the original images of the puzzles we were given.
+This folder contains the original images of the puzzles we were given, and the icon of the userinterface.